SPI Local Application

 If you do not plan to remain self-employed or you are actively looking for work during the SPI fellowship year, this might not be the right time to participate.

-A team member is a college student.
+A applicant is a college student.

 • If you will graduate before or during the SPI fellowship year and are planning to search for/start a new job, please see the question above.
 Unless you are certain that your job will be supportive of your participation in SPI, this may not be the right time for you to apply.